Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

     The platform project is ready.
 You can create applications using this platform and test on zcu102 hardware.

-    > Note: The project build process will build the standlaone BSP, FSBL and PMUFW.
+    > Note: The project build process will build the standalone BSP, FSBL and PMUFW.
 FSBL and PMUFW has their own BSP.
 The build process will take some time.

-## Example Project 1: Running the "Hello World" Application from Arm Cortex-A53
+## Example 3: Running the "Hello World" Application from Arm Cortex-A53

  In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your PC, and run a simple hello world software application from Arm Cortex-A53 in JTAG mode using System Debugger in the Vitis IDE.

+### Input and Output Files

+- Input: standalone BSP libraries in the platform created by Example 2
+- Output: hello.elf for ARM Cortex-A53

 ### Board Setup